dev-crusader/QR-generator/README.md

 # QR Code Generator App

-**QR Card Generator** is a user-friendly web application that allows you to generate customized QR codes for various data types including text, URLs, Wi-Fi credentials, and vCards.
+**QR Generator** is a user-friendly web application that allows you to generate customized QR codes for various data types, including text, URLs, Wi-Fi credentials, and vCards.
 Whether you're sharing contact info, Wi-Fi details, or simple text, this app makes it easy to create visually appealing QR codes with customizable colors and sizes.

 ---